-(1) A Watch may be issued by ERCOT in accordance with Protocol Section 6.5.9.3.3, Watch, when it recognizes that conditions have developed such that an Emergency Condition may be imminent.

-- (2) ERCOT may require information from QSEs and TOs.
-Typical information requested may include, but is not limited to: - (a) Resource fuel capabilities; - (b) Resource condition details; and - (c) Actual weather conditions. - (3) When a post-contingency overload of an element cannot be rectified, including through the use of CMPs, ERCOT shall issue a Watch. - (4) ERCOT shall provide verbal notice of the Watch to all TOs and QSEs representing Resources and shall post the message electronically to the ERCOT website.
-QSEs shall notify appropriate Resources, REPs and LSEs.
-TOs shall notify their represented TSPs.
+- (1) A Watch may be issued by ERCOT in accordance with Protocol Section 6.5.9.3.3, Watch, when it recognizes that conditions have developed such that an Emergency Condition may be imminent. - (2) ERCOT may require information from QSEs and TOs.
+Typical information requested may include, but is not limited to: - (a) Resource fuel capabilities; - (b) Resource condition details; and - (c) Actual weather conditions. - (3) When a post-contingency overload of an element cannot be rectified, including through the use of CMPs, ERCOT shall issue a Watch. - (4) ERCOT shall provide verbal notice of the Watch to TOs and QSEs representing Resources through the TO and QSE Hotlines and shall post the message electronically to the ERCOT website.
+When a Watch is issued, it does not place ERCOT in an Emergency Condition.
+QSEs shall notify, as appropriate, their represented QSEs, Resources, REPs and LSEs of Watches.
+TOs shall notify, as appropriate, their represented TSPs and DSPs of Watches.